sdavis-r7/httpoxy-vuln/README.md

 This is how the vulnerability works:

-1. Send a header with 'Proxy: yourproxyserver:port'
+1. Send a header with 'Proxy: yourproxyserver:port' to a target
-2. notice a request is routed to your proxy
+2. observe a CONNECT request in yourproxyserver:port tcp/http(s)
-3. take notice in your proxy server

 ## Using this demo